 Cellulose insulation is used in both new and existing homes, as loose-fill in open attic installations and dense packed in building cavities such as walls and cathedral ceilings.
-In existing structures, installers drill small holes and spray the insulation into the building cavity, typically to a density of 3.5 lb per cubic foot.
-When installation is complete, the holes are sealed with a plug and finished to match the wall.
+In existing structures, installers remove a strip of exterior siding, usually about waist high; drill a row of three inch holes, one into each stud bay, through the wall sheathing; insert a special filler tube to the top of the wall cavity; and blow the insulation into the building cavity, typically to a density of 3.5 lb per cubic foot.
+When installation is complete, the holes are sealed with a plug and the siding is replaced and touched up if necessary to match the wall.

 In new construction, cellulose can be either damp-sprayed or installed dry behind netting.
 When damp sprayed, a small amount of moisture is added at the spray nozzle tip, activating natural starches in the product and causing it to adhere inside the cavity.
 Damp-sprayed cellulose is typically ready for wall covering within 24 hours of installation.
 Cellulose can also be blown dry into netting stapled over building cavities.

 Plastic Fiber Insulation Material

 Plastic fiber insulation material is primarily made from recycled plastic milk bottles (polyethylene terephthalate or PET).
 The fibers are formed into batt insulation similar to high-density fiberglass.

 The insulation is treated with a fire retardant so it doesn't burn readily, but it does melt when exposed to flame.